emazack/qr-code-component/README.md

 # QR code component

 This is a QR component card.
-This component expose a qr code image; It's a build for be visually present in all viewport from 375 to 1440 without responsivness problems.
+This component expose a qr code image; It works in all viewport from 375 to 1440.
-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).

 ## Table of contents